List of Higurashi When They Cry episodes

 Higurashi When They Cry is a Japanese anime television series based on Ryukishi07's visual novel series.
 The English titles for the first season are accorded to the titles used by Funimation.
 English titles in the other seasons are not official.

 The first season titled Higurashi no Naku Koro ni (ひぐらしのなく頃に).
 It was animated by Studio Deen, and produced by Frontier Works, Geneon Entertainment and Sotsu.
 The series was directed by Chiaki Kon, with Toshifumi Kawase handling series composition, Kyūta Sakai designing the characters and Kenji Kawai composing the music.
 It was released in English by Geneon and Funimation, under the title When They Cry – Higurashi no Naku Koro ni.
 The first season contains 26 episodes and aired from April 4 to September 26, 2006 on a number of television networks, including Chiba TV, Kansai TV and Tokai TV.
 The story follows five friends solving the case about unexplained murders occurred for three years in the village.
 The series is divided into six chapters which are based on the first six chapters in the original visual novel series.
 The first chapter is Onikakushi-hen (episodes 1 to 4), followed by Watanagashi-hen (episodes 5 to 8), and Tatarigoroshi-hen (episodes 9 to 13).
 Next is Himatsubushi-hen (episodes 14 and 15), the shortest of the story arcs.
 The last two chapters are Meakashi-hen (episodes 16 to 21) and Tsumihoroboshi-hen (episodes 22 through 26).
 An extra episode based on a short story written by Ryukishi07, Higurashi no Naku Koro ni Gaiden Nekogoroshi-hen (ひぐらしのなく頃に外伝 猫殺し編, lit.
 When The Cicadas Cry Side Story: Cat Killing Chapter), was released in Japan for the first season on July 27, 2007 as a bonus for purchasing all nine anime DVD volumes.
 The OVA includes opening and ending animations from the first season, but features Sakai's updated character designs from the second season.

 The second season is titled When They Cry: Kai (ひぐらしのなく頃に解, Higurashi no Naku Koro ni Kai).
 It was produced by the same team and contains 24 episodes.
 The series aired in Japan between July 6 and December 17, 2007 on several television networks, such as Sun Television, TV Kanagawa and TV Saitama.
 The story continues what is left unexplained in the first season over the course of three separate story arcs.
 The first story is an anime-original arc called Yakusamashi-hen, which is followed by the last two arcs from the original visual novel series: Minagoroshi-hen and Matsuribayashi-hen.
 On September 18, 2007, a sixteen-year-old girl killed her father with an axe in Kyoto, Japan.
-The similarities between Kai and the incident were too strong.
-In response, Tokai TV replaced episode twelve on September 21, 2007 with a cooking show.
+The similarities between Rena and the incident were too strong.
+In response, Tokai TV replaced episode twelve of Kai on September 21, 2007 with a cooking show.